Spontaneous symmetry breaking on graphs and lattices: Graphs

 Representation (\ref{Wav}) connects to formulas like (\ref{Wrho}) in terms of the Laplacian eigenvalue density $\rho(\lambda)$.
 Indeed, \beq \overline{W^2}=\int_0^\infty\frac{d\lambda}{\lambda^{p/2}}\,\rho(\lambda). \eeq Since $\rho$ itself is normalized as a probability distribution and integrable $\int d\lambda\,\rho(\lambda)=1$, the question of whether (\ref{Wavrho}) diverges reduces to the strength of the singularity of $\rho(\lambda)$ at the origin.
 (There are some parallels between this formula and considerations in terms of the spectral density of the graph Laplacian seen in \cite{LPS}, where thermal --- rather than quantum --- fields on the regular trees are considered.)

 Imagine that the spectral density of the Laplacian $\rho(\lambda)$ behaves as a power law at the origin: \beq \rho(\lambda)\sim \lambda^{d_s/2-1}. \eeq In that case, the onsite field variance on average, given by (\ref{Wavrho}), is infinite if \beq p\ge d_s, \eeq just like in (\ref{divgenlat}).
 One can recognize the parameter $d_s$ as nothing but the {\it spectral dimension} of the graph, one of the standard measures that generalize the ordinary topological dimension of Euclidean spaces.
 The spectral dimension originated in condensed matter literature \cite{Dhar,HughesShlesinger,AlexanderOrbach,CassiRegina,BurioniCassi} as a quantification of diffusion properties on discrete geometries.
 It later migrated into a variety of fields, including discrete quantum gravity \cite{universe}.
-Our discussion makes it clear that it is precisely the spectral dimension, or more precisely, the spectral dimension $d_s$ defined through the ordinary (combinatorial) Laplacian, that controls --- via the condition (\ref{ineqspectral}) --- the presence of absence of spontaneous symmetry breaking in quantum field theories on graphs/networks defined by (\ref{freegrphhigher}).
+In contemporary network science, the spectral dimension plays a key role in a few hot topics: dynamical propeties of synchronization within the Kuramoto model \cite{specdim1}, studies of the `network geometry with flavor' model \cite{specdim2} and its deterministic counterparts such as the Apollonian networks \cite{specdim3}.
+Our discussion makes it clear that it is precisely the spectral dimension, or more precisely, the spectral dimension $d_s$ defined through the ordinary (combinatorial) Laplacian, that controls --- via the condition (\ref{ineqspectral}) --- the presence of absence of spontaneous symmetry breaking in QFTs on graphs/networks defined by (\ref{freegrphhigher}).
+Spectral dimension has previously emerged in considerations of the Mermin-Wagner theorem for graphs \cite{ssb1,ssb2}, closely related to the (zero-temperature) QFT case treated here, though the precise accounting differs, as it does between the classic considerations of Coleman and Mermin-Wagner.
+Further examples of the role played by the spectral dimension for statistical systems can be seen in \cite{sph,infsph}.